google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   for such requests).

-* Once MMD from the last accepted submission has passed and all pending submissions are incorporated, issue a final STH and publish it as a part of the log's metadata.
+* Once MMD from the last accepted submission has passed and all pending submissions are incorporated, issue a final STH and publish it as one of the log's parameters.
 Having an STH with a timestamp that is after the MMD has passed from the last SCT issuance allows clients to audit this log regularly without special handling for the final STH.
 At this point the log's private key is no longer needed and can be destroyed.